radancyco/radancyco.github.io/_includes/ui-toc.md

 ## [User Interface Standards and Guidelines](/uid/code-standards/)

-Best practices for HTML, CSS, and JavaScript development, as well as other industry wide best practices that have been adopted by Radancy designers and developers.
+Best practices for HTML, CSS, and JavaScript development, as well as other industry wide best practices that have been adopted by {{ site.company-name }} designers and developers.
 Standards rule!

 ## [Resource Library](/tmp-resource-library/)